voicevibe2025/speaking-path-website/PRACTICE_TEST_GUIDE.md

 Example text for your thesis:

 > **Test Administration**: Prior to data collection, all participants completed a brief practice session (4 questions, approximately 10 minutes) to familiarize themselves with the computer-based recording interface and reduce potential anxiety related to technology use.
 This practice session ensured that all participants were equally comfortable with the test delivery system before completing the actual speaking tests.
-The practice session used simple, non-test content and recordings were stored separately from test data.
+The practice session used simple, non-test content and recordings were not saved, as the purpose was solely interface familiarization.

 ---